neurodata/neurodata.io/content/about/agreements.md

 So we all get a more broad view of team activities, we agree to have 1 hour for informal talks, Q&A, and lunch all weeks that JHU is open (including summers, unless otherwise specified).
 We agree to  **practice** before getting in front of 10-20 people, because every minute you speak you have implicitly asked many other people to devote to you, so please be respectful of other people's time.
 Each of us will when it is our turn in the rotation, which will be about twice a year, depending on the size of the team.
 Swapping dates with other lab members will be allowed whenever it is mutually agreed upon.
 New lab members will be added to the end of the queue when they join.

-#### Semi-Annual Retreats

-To build community and deeper inter-personal connections, and to have fun, we agree to having semi-annual retreats,  typically during the week before classes start each semester (this likely means 1 beach retreat, and 1 ski retreat).
-The retreats will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.
-These retreats will be organized by trainees.

 #### Annual Reviews